BHznJNs/InputShare/docs/faqs/faqs_en.md

 After completing these settings, try using the shortcut keys again.

+## Why can't I switch back to the computer from the tablet via edge swiping after enabling "Edge Toggling"?

+This might be because you kept holding the mouse button when switching to the tablet.
+Please press the button again and try again.

 ## Do I need to configure ADB by myself?

 No, there is a built-in ADB packaged, which will be called automatically.

+## Why do I often fail to connect with a wired connection?

+This might be because when using a wired connection, you selected "Charging only" for the USB configuration.
+In this mode, some Android devices cannot establish a wired ADB connection.